 Flowers will be a major focal point at your wedding but choosing your wedding-day blooms might understandably feel a bit daunting.
 To help, we've put together a comprehensive guide to wedding flowers, from a rundown of the top 10 most popular wedding-day flowers to a handy guide of wedding blooms by season (fall wedding flowers, winter wedding flowers, spring wedding flowers, and summer wedding flowers).

 Next, keep reading for our wedding flowers checklist, which lists every single flower arrangement you might possibly need for your big day, from your bridal bouquet to the reception table centerpieces and florals for the getaway car.
-Our advice: Print this list out and bring it to your next meeting with your wedding florist.
+You can download our free printable wedding flowers checklist and bring it to your next meeting with your wedding florist.
 If you haven't booked your wedding florist yet, be sure to read our list of important questions to ask your florist, before you sign the contract.

 Top 10 Most Popular Wedding Flowers